bbauska/2025-big-bastard-bill/README.md

 ## Trump’s “Big Beautiful Bill” Steals from the Poor, Gives to the Rich

+The <a href="https://www.cbo.gov/system/files/2025-08/61367-Distributional-Effects.pdf">report concluded:</a> “In general, resources will decrease for households toward the bottom of the income distribution, whereas resources will increase for households in the middle and toward the top.”

 Study after study shows that Trump’s bill makes everyday Americans worse off while giving massive tax breaks to the wealthy.

 <a href="https://budgetmodel.wharton.upenn.edu/p/2025-07-08-president-trump-signed-reconciliation-bill/#:~:text=On%20a%20conventional,all%20future%20generations.">The University of Pennsylvania</a> (Trump’s alma mater) estimates that the top 10% of earners will receive 80% of the benefits of the legislation, while the bottom 40% will see their incomes decrease.